 ♦Don’t deprive yourself of treats.
 Everybody deserves a cookie now and then, and if dessert is your thing, then by all means indulge!
 Moderation is the key to any healthy way of life, but hard-core deprivation is the fastest way to failure.
 Any recipe can be made gluten free, and by making it homemade, you’ll be avoiding all the nasty preservatives, questionable ingredients and potential contaminants, too.
 If you’re worried about your baking abilities, don’t be!
 Mixes like my gfJules™ original cookie mix, sugar cookie mix, and graham cracker/gingersnap mix have you covered!

 ♦Looking for recipe inspiration?
-Use the search bar on my blog and you’ll have access to nearly 400 delicious gluten free recipes for everything from gluten free doughnuts to soft pretzels, oatmeal cookies to rum cake, and of course lots of healthy dinner recipes for everything from veggie chili to fish tacos, too!
-My blog was voted #1 Gluten Free Blog 3 years in a row because it’s a wealth of information like this, so take advantage of the resources, articles, news, reviews and recipes at your fingertips!
+Use the search bar on my blog and you’ll have access to over 440 delicious gluten free recipes for everything from gluten free doughnuts to soft pretzels, oatmeal cookies to rum cake, and of course lots of healthy dinner recipes for everything from veggie chili to fish tacos, too!
+My blog was voted #1 Gluten Free Blog 4 years in a row because it’s a wealth of information like this, so take advantage of the resources, articles, news, reviews and recipes at your fingertips!

 ♦Volunteer to make gluten-free communion wafers for your church.

 ♦Donate gluten-free foods to a shelter or soup kitchen near you – help a fellow gluten-free person have a good meal.